skip to main content

 We think CenturyLink is the way to go if you had to choose between these two providers.

-The provider has excellent fiber options, including a bargain-friendly 500Mbps plan and a gigabit plan that gives you fantastic symmetrical speeds.
+The provider has excellent fiber options, including a bargain-friendly Simply Unlimited Fiber Internet up to 500Mbps plan and the Simply Unlimited Fiber Internet up to 940Mbps plan that gives you fantastic symmetrical speeds.
 You also don’t have to worry about data caps or annual contracts.
-We’re not so keen on CenturyLink’s DSL plan, though, which is much slower and yet costs the same as the 500Mbps plan.
+We’re not so keen on CenturyLink’s DSL plan, though, which is much slower and yet is slightly more expensive the same as the 500Mbps plan.

 Optimum has extremely fast plans, including multiple multi-gigabit options.
-It also has a two-year price lock on its plans, which is a big plus considering how many providers like to regularly raise their prices.
-But Optimum gets much lower customer satisfaction scores in critical categories like price and overall satisfaction, suggesting that customers aren’t the provider’s biggest fans.
+It raises prices up to $15 per year until you reach prevailing rates, though.
+Sometimes the final increase ends up at $30 more than advertised prices after two years, but other times the increase is a whopping $50 increase.
+That may be why Optimum gets much lower customer satisfaction scores in critical categories like price and overall satisfaction, suggesting that customers aren’t the provider’s biggest fans.

 Pros and cons: CenturyLink vs. Optimum